Skip To Main Content

 Upper School

 The Pace Academy Upper School is a place of connections.
-Over the past six decades, we've grown in size and stature, but one element remains fixed—the relationships between our talented, nurturing faculty and our students.
+In the past 65+ years, we've grown in size and stature, but one element remains fixed—the relationships between our talented, nurturing faculty and our students.

 Our students are involved in the life of their school and in the world around them.
 They want to succeed—but they want to do so while making a difference.
 We think that’s the measure of a true education.